-The use of the EVV system is mandatory for all employment-related training services.
-The EVV system requires the electronic check in/out in the LaSRS® or another EVV system approved by BHSF and OCDD.
+Training services.
+The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OCDD.

-Environmental Accessibility Adaptations (EAA)
+Environmental Accessibility Adaptations

-Environmental accessibility adaptations (EAAs) are physical modifications to the private residence or vehicle of the beneficiary or their family that are necessary to ensure the health, welfare, and safety of the beneficiary or that enable the beneficiary to function with greater independence in the home and/or community, and without these services, the beneficiary would require additional supports or institutionalization.
+Environmental Accessibility Adaptations are physical modifications to the private residence or vehicle of the beneficiary or his/her family that are necessary to ensure the health, welfare, and safety of the beneficiary or that enable the beneficiary to function with greater independence in the home and/or community, and without these services, the beneficiary would require additional supports or institutionalization.

-EAAs may include, but are not limited to, the following:
+Environmental Accessibility Adaptations may include, but are not limited to, the following:

 - 1. Installation of non-portable ramps and grab-bars; - 2.
 Widening of doors; - 3.
 Modification of bathroom facilities; - 4.
-Installation of specialized electric and plumbing systems, which are necessary to accommodate the medical equipment and supplies for the welfare of the beneficiary; and
+Installation of specialized electric and plumbing systems, which are necessary to accommodate the medical equipment and supplies for the welfare of the beneficiary; and - 5.
+Adaptations to the vehicle may include a lift, or other adaptations to make the vehicle accessible to the beneficiary, or for the beneficiary to drive.